 We created a product for indoor rowing machines within gyms, delivering tailored workouts to target personal goals such as weight management, strength and conditioning and general fitness.

 The RowActiv pilot was set up in Putney Leisure Centre, shortly followed by a series of controlled experiments: testing new ideas on users, recording their behaviour, making enhancements to the product and then assessing what impact these enhancements had on users’ behaviour.
-The next step for the project is a pilot in a prominent gym chain in the Autumn of 2015 with the aim of a regional and national rollout, with a period of exclusivity for the chain.

 “When British Rowing approached us, they were looking to create a mobile application as a companion for indoor rowing.
 But when we scratched beneath the surface, we were able to ascertain the underlying goal - to increase participation in their sport.
 Together, we took things back to the drawing board and followed a Lean Startup approach to product development.